FMMGroupVa/FMMECG3D/README.md

 ### Fitting example

-Run the code in `fittingExample.R` to analyse using 3D FMM<sub>ecg</sub> a single heartbeat from patient #1 in PTB-XL database (https://physionet.org/content/ptb-xl/1.0.3/) [4].
+Run the code in `fittingExample.R` to analyse using 3D FMM<sub>ecg</sub> patient #1 from PTB-XL database (https://physionet.org/content/ptb-xl/1.0.3/) [4].

 ## NORM patient analysis from PTB-XL.
 Percentile Ranges for 3D FMM<sub>ecg</sub> Indices

-PTB-XL is a large dataset of 21837 clinical 12-lead ECGs of 10 second length annotated by two cardiologists with diagnostic labels, based on SCP-ECG statements, and the likelihood information for the  statements [5].
+PTB-XL is a large dataset of 21837 clinical 12-lead ECGs of 10 second length annotated by two cardiologists with diagnostic labels, based on SCP-ECG statements, and the likelihood information for the  statements [4].
 PTB-XL database has been analysed using 3D FMM<sub>ecg</sub> in [1] for patients with likelihood $\geq 80$.
 In particular, we analysed 9055 patients from PTB-XL labelled as NORM, i.e. with normal ECGs.

 The normal percentile ranges ($P_5}$, $P_{95}$) of several related 3D FMM<sub>ecg</sub> indices calculated from NORM patients are specially useful for identifyng noisy and/or pathological ECG patters, as those with values out such ranges.
 The FMM-based incdices for which these ranges were computed are:

 * FMM parameterS: $A, \beta$ are lead-specific. $\alpha, \omega$ are equal across leads.
-* $Var_J$: measure of the relative relevance of wave J, J=P, Q, R, S, T. For a given lead, it is calculated as the variability the wave $J$ explains, see [5] for details.
+* $Var_J$: measure of the relative relevance of wave $J, J= P, Q, R, S, T$.
+For a given lead, it is calculated as the variability the wave $J$ explains, see [5] for details.
 * $R^2:$ measure of the accuracy of the model across leads, see [5] for details.
 * RR: duration of R-R interval from QRS annotations in milisecons (ms).
 * disPQ, disQS, and disQT: difference in ms between $\alpha_P$ and $\alpha_Q;$, $\alpha_Q$ and $\alpha_S;$; and $\alpha_S$ and $\alpha_T,$ respectively.

-Normal percentile ranges for the median and coeficcient of variation (Cv) of these indices across NORM patients are given in Tables 1-5 and 6-10, respectively.
-Cv for angular parameters is computed as in [5].
+Normal percentile ranges for the median (Me) and coeficcient of variation (Cv) of these indices across NORM patients in PTB-XL are given in Tables 1-5 and 6-10, respectively.
+Cv for angular parameters was defined in the Suplementary Material of [5].

 ||X5._P|X95._P|Mean_P|Sd_P|X5._Q|X95._Q|Mean_Q|Sd_Q|X5._R|X95._R|Mean_R|Sd_R|X5._S|X95._S|Mean_S|Sd_S|X5._T|X95._T|Mean_T|Sd_T